Richard Caple, immediate

 Manager, Thorlux Lighting.

-One of the most important parts of emergency lighting is consultation.
+One of the most important parts of emergency lighting is consultation with electrical estimate companies.
 Without communication between all of the relevant parties, those responsible for the design of a system stand very little chance of producing a compliant scheme.
 The consultation phase creates the forum for key stakeholders to engage and develop a better understanding of the type of building, its intended use, the type of people using it, periods of use, risks and emergency strategies.
 They are covered in the course of EL Paso CPR Classes.

 These are all important factors and are identified in IS3217:2013 + A1:2017.
 Often, however, these consultations do not take place.
 This leads to assumptions and estimates, which in my experience are often never reviewed or questioned, potentially leading to an ineffective system.